Retrospective Sailing is a great game for teams to play who wish to reflect collectively and identify improvements.

 The game is a combination of coaching and agile tools, methods and approaches created and refined over the years working with teams to visualise information and develop ways to help teams to improve their agility.
 There are other great variations of this game too created by others, all games that empower teams to reflect and move forward positively are great news for building an agile culture, and great sign that the approach works well for many teams.

-The differentiator of this game compared to others is that this ensures that we not only reflect but we identify key actions and outcomes that help ensure that we are on course and any adjustments we need to make to our sails and anchors are captured to be acted upon as improvements.
-It is important to not just plot the goal and current reality, but also the options and way forwards (GROW model – see my book for more details on GROW!).
+The differentiator of this game compared to others I have seen is that this includes scaling of the sails and anchors and the identification of actionable outcomes.
+It ensures that we not only reflect but we identify key actions and outcomes that help ensure that we are on course and any adjustments we need to make to our sails and anchors are captured to be acted upon as improvements.
+It is important to reflect on the Goal and current Reality, but it is also vital to ensure we identify Options to improve and agree a Way forward to ensure we gain maximum value.
+(GROW model – see my book for more details on GROW!).

-I hope you find this guide useful, if you adopt and like this variety of Retrospective Sailing then please share it more widely, a credit is always appreciated, photos of boats by email and social media even more so! firstname.lastname@example.org @belindawaldock or @beingagile
+I hope you find this guide useful, if you adopt and like this variety of Retrospective Sailing then please share it more widely, a credit is always appreciated, and I always love to see photos of boats by email and social media, do share! firstname.lastname@example.org @belindawaldock or @beingagile

 Enjoy being agile!